Skip to content

 type = string

-description = "Specify an IP address in CIDR format to add to the service's IP allowlist.
-For additional information, see: https://mariadb.com/docs/skysql/security/nr-firewall/"
+description = "Specify an IP address in CIDR format to add to the service's IP allowlist."

 }